 The Walter Scott Research Centre’s main projects are in the field of textual editing and a 30 volume edition of Scott’s fiction, the Edinburgh Edition of the Waverley Novels, was completed in 2012 under the direction of Professor David Hewitt.
 The main work of the edition was completed in 28 volumes in November 2009 and the final two volumes of the notes Scott wrote specifically for the 1829-33 edition of the Waverley Novels were published in 2012.

 In its time it was the biggest literary project in the UK and was directed and organised from Aberdeen.
 Several members of staff at Aberdeen (Dr J. H. Alexander, Professor David Hewitt, and Professor Alison Lumsden) were then engaged on it but it was international in its scope.
 Some fifteen editors have been involved, three research fellows, eight consultants, ten research students, and many editorial assistants.
 Over £350,000 was raised in research grants.

-Professor Alison Lumsden (Co-director)
+Listen to Professor Alison Lumsden speak about Scott: